qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 In the |system| :guilabel:`Source` tab you can see and edit basic information about the point cloud layer:

-* :guilabel:`Settings` Set a Layer name different from the layer filename that will be used to identify the layer in the project (in the Layers Panel, with expressions, in print layout legend,...)
+* :guilabel:`Settings`: Set a Layer name different from the layer filename that will be used to identify the layer in the project (in the Layers Panel, with expressions, in print layout legend,...)
 * :guilabel:`Assigned Coordinate Reference System (CRS)` Here you